rebcop/BlossomBuds/README.md

     ```

 3. Even though parameters can be changed in a function, better practice to adopt may be to believe they can't be changed.

-### Continued development

-- When to use "align-content", "align-items", and "justify-content" with Bootstrap
-- How to deal with hover effects when translating to mobile

 ### Useful resources